Minneapolis, MN, September 19, 2017 --(PR.com

 “Walkasins help replace some of these patients’ lost sensory information that is important for balance,” said Dr. Lars Oddsson, co-inventor of the technology and president of RxFunction.
 “Our recent data from the Minneapolis VA show that some patients display immediate meaningful improvement in clinical outcomes, which really is amazing.”

 Development of Walkasins has been supported by a Small Business Innovation Research (SBIR) grant from the NIH (AG040865).

 About RxFunction, Inc.

 RxFunction is a wearable technology company with an initial focus on developing and leading a new business segment within the U.S. medical grade assistive technology marketplace.
 The company’s vision is to improve physical ability for social participation and quality of life.
-Privately held and headquartered in Minneapolis, MN, RxFunction has taken assignment of patented technology developed by co-founder Dr. Lars Oddsson as a research professor at Boston University’s Neuromuscular Research Center, and funded by Edina, MN investment bank, Cedar Point Capital, and the NIH’s National Institute on Aging.
+Privately held and headquartered in Minneapolis, MN, RxFunction has taken assignment of patented technology developed by co-founder Dr. Lars Oddsson as a research professor at Boston University’s Neuromuscular Research Center, and funded privately and supported under grant No. AG040685 awarded by NIH’s National Institute on Aging.
 Walkasins have not been submitted to the FDA for review, and are not available for sale at this time.